Cofiwch Dryweryn: Vandalism and protection

 On 11 April 2019, i'r Gâd! ("to battle" or "to arms!") was added at the base of the mural, with the top section of the wall containing the word Cofiwch (remember) being demolished the next day.
 The wall was rebuilt and repainted on 13 April by a group of eight volunteers.
-In the subsequent days, a second wall next to the original was painted with Fe Godwn Ni Eto ("We'll rise again") and the campaign organisation YesCymru reported that over fifty new Cofiwch Dryweryn murals had been painted throughout Wales.
+In the subsequent days, a second wall next to the original was painted with Fe Godwn Ni Eto (lit. 'we shall rise again'), the slogan of the paramilitary Free Wales Army (FWA).
+Many iterations of the mural have also featured the organisation's "White Eagle of Snowdonia" symbol, often referred to as Yr Eryr Wen (lit. 'the white eagle').
+Following this, the pro-independence campaign organisation YesCymru reported that over fifty new Cofiwch Dryweryn murals had been painted throughout Wales.
 In London, the message was displayed on a banner at that month's London Marathon, in addition to signs with the message being displayed at Downing Street and Whitehall.
 By the end of April, it was estimated that over a hundred murals with the message had been painted globally.
 Dyfed–Powys Police responded to vandalism by placing a CCTV camera at the site, stating that they were treating the demolishing of part of the wall as a hate crime.
 The trig point on Fan Gyhirych in the Brecon Beacons also bears the slogan.

 On 30 June 2020, it was reported that the memorial had once again been vandalised, this time with a Nazi swastika and a white power symbol being painted over the text.
 The Senedd member for Ceredigion, Elin Jones, reported the next day that the mural had been restored.

 Cofiwch Dryweryn wall after rebuild, October 2020 - more of the original building structure is visible since the surrounding vegetation was removed.